We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Other helpful options for improving communication and strengthening your relationship include:

-In need of a culturally sensitive counselor?
+In need of a culturally competent counselor?
 Consider searching for a therapist who offers online sessions through:

 Looking for a counselor who specializes in open or non-monogamous relationships or marriages?
 Try searching online therapist directories or the Polyamory-Friendly Professionals Directory for therapists who offer teletherapy options.